Posted by: Kaplan Real Estate Education with Contributions from Larry Anweiler, Full-Time Faculty

 Education and Experience Requirements

 Although there is no minimum educational requirement to obtain a real estate license in most states, most general agents have at least a high school degree or its equivalent.
-However, because of the intricacy of commercial real estate transactions, most employers of commercial agents expect their employees to have at least a bachelor’s degree, along with independence, interpersonal skills, and negotiating experience.
+However, because of the intricacy of commercial real estate transactions, most employers of commercial agents expect their employees to have at least a bachelor’s degree, along with the traits of successful agents, including independence, interpersonal skills, and negotiating experience.
 Most property owners also desire these same traits because of the amount of money involved in the average closing.
 With the markets improving in commercial real estate, job opportunities and salaries may also improve for commercial real estate agents.
 Many commercial agents also hold a broker’s license.

 The earning potential for a commercial agent is much higher than it is for a residential real estate agent, for a few reasons.
 First of all, the transactions are usually at a higher price point.
 So your commission on a given sale has the potential to also be higher.
 Because commercial agents often act as their own broker, they are also more likely to receive 100% of their commission.
 While commercial agents are usually in for a larger pay day, they may have a bigger gap between checks.
 That’s because a commercial transaction typically takes longer to close than a residential one.

 The work culture of a commercial real estate agent is not all that different from the work culture of any business professional.
 The commercial real estate sales business is competitive, and agents are 100% committed to their careers.
 While there are many people who sell residential real estate part time, there are almost no successful part-time commercial agents.
 While residential agents have a more personal relationship with their clients, professionalism is the name of the game in commercial real estate sales.
 It should be noted, however, that personal relationships are important in commercial real estate.
 In fact, some residential real estate agents move into commercial real estate because of their personal relationships, and you can learn more about that in this article.